2018 Speaker Bios – Softball

 - DRILLS SESSION: Indoor Practices: A Grab Bag of Indoor Practice Drills.

-LORI COOK-BAIRD – Lori Cook-Baird Pitching
+LORI COOK BAIRD – Lori Cook Baird Pitching

 Lori Cook-Baird's 2018 Topics:

-- The Screwball, Rise Ball and Curve
+- How and When to Teach The Change, Drop, Rise and Curve

-- DRILLS SESSION: Spin Drills for Mastering breaking Pitches
+- DRILLS SESSION: Spin Drills for Mastering Breaking Pitches

-- DRILLS SESSION: Proper Warm Up Drills
+- DRILLS SESSION: Proper Pitching Drills

 RACHEL BALKOVIC– Houston Astros